How to Prepare for Divorce: Divorce Advice for Stay-At-Home Moms

 The stages of grief include denial, anger, bargaining, depression, and acceptance.
-Don't rush through these stages as feeling and processing each of them is what will help you to move forward.
+Don't rush through these stages as feeling and processing each of them will help you move forward.

-Have you felt like putting your head in the sand and acting like nothing is going on around you?
+Have you felt like putting your head in the sand and acting like nothing is happening around you?
 That's denial.
-Denial is your psyches way of protecting you from becoming emotionally overwhelmed.
+Denial is your psyche's way of protecting you from becoming emotionally overwhelmed.
 It's a useful coping mechanism, as long as it doesn't keep you from progressing onto the next stage.